trustoverip/tswg-did-method-webs-specification/spec/core.md

 republish both documents to the web server, overwriting the existing files.

 A controller may choose to simply remove the DID folder and files from the web server on which it has been published.
-This is considered to a bad approach, as those resolving the DID will not be able to determine if the web service is offline or the DID has been deactivated.
+This is considered to be a bad approach, as those resolving the DID will not be able to determine if the web service is offline or the DID has been deactivated.
 It is a much better practice to rotate the keys to null and continuing to publish the DID document and [[ref: KERI event stream]].